vibansal/HapCUT2/utilities/README.md

 across multiple chromosomes, provide files for each chromosome/contig as an ordered list, using the same chromosome order between flags.

+Note: Triallelic variants are supported, but variants with more than 2 alternative alleles are currently NOT supported.
+These variants are ignored.
+Also, variants where the ref and alt alleles differ between the test haplotype and reference haplotype are skipped.

 optional arguments:
   -h, --help            show this help message and exit -v1 VCF1 [VCF1 ...], --vcf1 VCF1 [VCF1 ...]